Roura: Geography

 Roura is a commune situated in French Guiana, an overseas region and department of France on the northern coast of South America.
 The commune's area is approximately 3,902.5 km2.
 It is bordered by Matoury and Montsinéry-Tonnegrande in the North, Kourou and Saint-Elie in the North West and West, and finally by Régina in the South and East.
 French Guiana is predominantly covered by dense, equatorial rainforest, part of the vast Guiana Shield, and the coastal strip, where the majority of the population resides, is generally low-lying and swampy.
 The region experiences a tropical climate with high humidity and consistent temperatures throughout the year.
-Kaw Mountain, standing at 337 m is located in the broader region of Roura.

 In 1998, the Kaw-Roura Marshland Nature Reserve was established, which covers an area of 94,700 hectares in Roura and Régina.
+Kaw Mountain, standing at 276 m is located in the broader region of Roura Kaw-reserve.
 The Trésor Regional Nature Reserve is a 2,464 hectares nature reserve situated on the flank of the Kaw Mountain.
 It became a protected area in 2010.